cyberhardt/pandoracompendium/README.md

 -

-I'll not post it directly on the readme, because the formatting gets all messed up.
+I'll not post it directly on the readme, because the formatting would get all messed up if I did.